trungleduc/ipyflex/README.md

 <h1 align="center">ipyflex</h1>
 <h2 align="center"> A WYSIWYG layout editor for Jupyter widgets </h1>

-Based on the React library [FlexLayout](https://github.com/caplin/FlexLayout), ipyflex allows you to compose the complicated dashboard layouts from existing Jupyter widgets without coding.
+Based on the React library [FlexLayout](https://github.com/caplin/FlexLayout), ipyflex allows you to compose the sophisticated dashboard layouts from existing Jupyter widgets without coding.
 It supports multiple tabs, resizable cards, drag-and-drop layout, save template to disk and many more.

 ## Try it online!